Home / Guides / Pressure Washing

 10. Buy your pressure washer

 Start with a Simpson MegaShot 3200 PSI gas pressure washer ($350-$400 at Home Depot or Amazon).
-Gas beats electric for business — more power, no cord limitations.
+Gas beats electric for business because you get more power and no cord limitations.
 You need at least 2.5 GPM for driveways.

 Time: 1 hour · Cost: $350 - $400